AndrewDMorgan/TermRender/README.md

 ## Built-in Widgets
 * StaticWidget: Basic widget with custom rendering logic
 * DynamicWidget: An interactable widget.
-In the future, more advanced versions will be implimented which will default as buttons or other such higher-level widgets.
+In the future, more advanced versions will be implemented which will default as buttons or other such higher-level widgets.
+* ButtonWidget: A simple button with automatic click handling.
+* More coming soon!

 * Creating Custom Widgets
 Implement the Widget trait to create custom components: